farahadina/Mutant-Spike-Altered-Binding-/README.md

 ## Overview
 This repository contains bionformatics project focused on modeling and analyzing the interaction between SARS-CoV-2 spike Receptor Binding Domain (RBD) variants and the human cell surafce Receptor Angiostensin-Converting-Enzymes 2 (ACE2) as the SARS-CoV-2 entry protein commonly found in the lungs, heart, and kidneys, using computational approaches.

-Proyek ini membandingkan antara:
+This project compares:
 - Wild Type RBD (6M0J)
 - Mutant N501Y RBD
 - Triple Mutant Q493A/N501A/K417A RBD

-Analisis yang dilakukan meliputi:
+The analyses performed included:
-- Pemodelan struktur 3D
+- 3D structure modeling
-- Validasi struktur
+- Structure validation
-- Analisis RMSD
+- RMSD analysis
-- Analisis binding site
+- Binding site analysis
-- Analisis interaksi ikatan hidrogen
+- Hydrogen bond interaction analysis

 ---